-- 2. No more than 20' of building frontage shall exist at the street level without window or door openings.
+- grade may provide openings in the areas where the residential units are located in compliance with the requirements for upper level openings (below) as an alternative compliance.' - 2.
+No more than 20' of building frontage shall exist at the street level without window or door openings.
 On secondary or support streets that are not the primary pedestrian and retail streets of the Center, the Director may approve facades with greater than 20' of building frontage without window and door openings. - 3.
 Upper level openings shall occupy between 20% and 50% of the façade and consist of punched and regularly spaced openings to create a rhythm and pedestrian scale for the façade. - 4.
 Corner buildings with two street frontages may designate one frontage as the primary frontage; however, at least the first 30' of secondary frontage from the corner shall meet the above minimum opening requirements. - c.
 Building Materials.
-All buildings shall be constructed according to the following material standards.
-Percentage requirements for materials exclude windows or other openings. - 1.
+All buildings and accessory buildings over 200 square feet shall be constructed according to the following material standards.
+Percentage requirements for materials exclude windows or other openings.
+Carports, stand-alone canopies, or other structures which only consist of vertical support posts in the area between 2' and 8' above grade and are less than 2 stories in height shall be exempt from the materials requirements of this section. - 1.
 Primary Materials.
-All buildings shall have one primary material covering at least 30% of the building facades. - 2.
+All buildings shall have one primary material covering at least 30% of the building facades.
+Residential buildings which provide housing that is income-restricted to eighty percent (80%) of area median income (AMI) as defined by the U.S. department of housing and urban development (HUD) for a period of not less than fifteen (15) years may use any of the Secondary Materials as a primary material provided: - No less than 2 primary/secondary materials are used: - (2) No one primary/secondary material covers more than 70% of the facades; and - (3) No one color covers more than 70% of the facades (colors shall be distinctly different, if there is a debate over whether the proposed colors are distinctly different, an applicant may appeal the Director's determination to the Board of Adjustment). - 2.
 Secondary Materials.
 Buildings may have a secondary material covering up to 70% of the façades. - 3.
 Accent Materials.
 Buildings shall have at least one, and may have up to two accent or trim materials covering between 5% and 10% of the building facades.
+The